Go Ad-Free

 How to Ease Nasal Congestion with Saline

-A simple saline solution in a spray or a neti pot can help rinse out nasal passages and ease nasal congestion due to allergies or sinusitis.
+A simple saline solution can rinse out nasal passages and ease nasal congestion from allergies or sinusitis.
+Oregano oil or xylitol may help.

 Allergies can be maddening.
 Sneezing, congestion and a feeling of spaciness can make each day a trial.
 To make matters worse, decongestant nose sprays are only supposed to be used a few days at a time, although allergy season is inevitably longer than that.
-How can you ease nasal congestion?
+Moreover, sometimes nasal congestion can turn into sinusitis.
+Can you treat it naturally?

 Using Saline to Ease Nasal Congestion from Allergies: